faraz9993/All_EIC_DevOps_Training/Day_9_Task.md

 # Day 9 Task
-### - In this task I have deployed a front-end webpage, backend, ingress file, generated a self-signed certificate, sticky sessions and horizontal pod auto-scalling
+### - In this task, I have deployed a front-end webpage, backend, ingress file, generated a self-signed certificate, sticky sessions and horizontal pod auto-scalling using Kubernetes.

-First of all, I wrote the code for my webpage in HTML.
+First of all, I wrote the code for front-end webpage in HTML.
 Below is my sample code:

 ```